TnTech-ECE/S25_Team3_MyCapstoneProject/Documents/Conceptual_Design_RID.md

 + Cost: Of all the solutions, this approach is moderately priced, striking a balance between cost and complexity.
 It requires only one transceiver, but the need for additional components, such as the spectrum analyzer and camera system, elevates its overall cost compared to simpler solutions.

 #### Cons:
-+ Limited to One Drone: The system is designed to track only one drone at a time, making it less effective in high-density drone environments.
 + Environmental Dependency: Like camera-based tracking, it is affected by environmental conditions such as lighting, weather, and obstructions (e.g., buildings, trees).
 + Power Consumption: High power draw in its active state.
 The simultaneous processing of RF and image data places significant demands on computing power, which may require high-performance edge devices or cloud-based processing.
++ Multiple Drones: The system is unable to track multiple drones simultaneously.
+However, it can differentiate between individual drones based on RF characteristics.

 ### Drone Tracking using RID Signals
 The final solution utilizes Remote ID (RID) signals transmitted via Wi-Fi and Bluetooth to track and identify drones.
 This method relies on a Bluetooth and Wi-Fi transceiver that detects and connects to the emitted RID signal, which contains critical data such as the drone's unique ID, location, altitude, and velocity.
 By capturing these signals, the system can continuously monitor the position and status of drones within the area of interest.
 The information provided by the RID signal allows for efficient tracking of drones, including their real-time movements, ensuring compliance with regulations and enhancing security within the monitored space.